rust-lang/rust/text/0000-tls-overhaul.md

 # Drawbacks

-* Leaking TLS keys on Windows is certainly not ideal (see the description above).
 * There is no variant of TLS for statically initialized data.
 Currently the `std::tls` module requires dynamic initialization, which means a slight penalty is paid on each access (a check to see if it's already initialized).